 In order to remain competitive in an evolving market and maintain their social license into the future, mining companies need to find ways to operate efficiently and sustainably.
-By 2030, at least 25% of mining production will be vulnerable to climate-related risks.

-What sustainability challenges is the Mining Industry facing today?
+What Sustainability Challenges is the Mining Industry Facing Today?

 First movers in the industry are targeting zero-carbon operations by 2030.
 However, many companies lack the expertise, technologies, and capital to transform at the necessary speed and scale to drive operational excellence and resilience in the global marketplace.
 According to ENGIE Impact's analysis of CDP reporting data, only 19% of mining companies reporting to CDP are on track to meet their sustainability goals.
 These companies face several challenges:

-What should the Mining Industry be thinking about?
+What Should the Mining Industry be Thinking About?

 Accelerated sustainability transformation is crucial for mining companies to remain competitive in the future.
 Operating in a dynamic market, these companies must leverage digital tools and technologies to optimize operations, clean energy supply, and extend decarbonization.

-- Financing and implementing renewable power: Strategic capital allocation plays a vital role in driving efficient global implementation.
+- Financing and Implementing Renewable Power: Strategic capital allocation plays a vital role in driving efficient global implementation.
 Companies are tasked with finding the most appropriate financing model for accelerated sustainability transformation.
-Success and reduced emissions rest on the seamless implementation of reliable power sources, including thermal solutions, on-site generation, storage, PPAs, VPPAs, offsets, and more.
+Success and reduced emissions rest on the seamless implementation of reliable power sources, including thermal solutions, on-site generation, storage, PPAs, VPPAs, offsets and more.

-- Leveraging big data for operational resilience: Today, due to the declining cost and proliferation of technologies, companies can generate big data using advanced analytics and simulation tools that were not economically viable in the past.
+- Leveraging Big Data for Operational Resilience: Today, due to the declining cost and proliferation of technologies, companies can generate big data using advanced analytics and simulation tools that were not economically viable in the past.
 The resulting big data, when analyzed appropriately, enhances predictive maintenance, ultimately positioning companies to bolster productivity and secure long-term resilience.

-- Accelerating technology transformation: Automation and digitalization drive targeted and efficient mining, facilitated by technological breakthroughs in areas such as in-situ leaching/block caving or biomining.
+- Accelerating Technology Transformation: Automation and digitalization drive targeted and efficient mining, facilitated by technological breakthroughs in areas such as in-situ leaching/block caving or biomining.
 Complimenting enhanced efficiency, companies reduce long-term operational costs by investing in technologies and R&D.